Modern Slavery Statement 2019

 - Our HR Manager is responsible for putting in place and reviewing policies and the process by which they were developed.

-- Investigations/due diligence: Our COO is responsible for investigations and due diligence in relation to known or suspected instances of slavery and human trafficking.
+- Investigations/due diligence: Our CEO is responsible for investigations and due diligence in relation to known or suspected instances of slavery and human trafficking.

 - Employee code of conduct: The Company's code makes clear to employees the actions and behaviour expected of them when representing the organisation.
 The organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.